jamischarles/Sublime-Text-2-Icon/readme.md

 Open the following folder:

-    open /Applications/Sublime\ Text\ 2.app/Contents/Resources/
+    open /Applications/Sublime\ Text.app/Contents/Resources/

-Find the file `Sublime Text 2.icns` and replace with the one from this repository.
+Find the file `Sublime Text.icns` and replace with the one from this repository.
 The name needs to remain exactly the same.

 If you want to replace the built-in document icons as well, copy all the .icns files from this project's `Document Icons` folder to the same folder as above.
 Doing so will overwrite the application's default icons, so you may want to back them up in case you'd like to restore them.`